 One of the positive changes that Covid bought is that it forced consumers across MENA to shift to online shopping and eCommerce.
-This is reflected within the 2020 Statista survey which shows that online shopping has become significantly more frequent in the following countries within the MENA region since the Covid-19 outbreak.
+Around 91% of customers in the Middle East and North Africa (MENA) region have become digital converts since the pandemic and 3 years later the number of online shoppers has only continued growing.

-As such, businesses around the region are quickly moving towards the digital sphere, setting up their eCommerce stores, and looking to integrate with an online payment gateway for their website or mobile app.
+As such, businesses around the region are quickly moving towards the digital sphere and setting up their eCommerce website or app to sell online, which means business owners are also looking for the right payment gateway to accept payments.

-A payment gateway is the technology that allows you to accept and process credit and debit card payments on your e-commerce store.
+A payment gateway allows you to accept and process credit and debit card payments on your eCommerce store.
 Think of it as your online cash register!

-Since we’ve already spoken about the importance of understanding the payment landscape within the GCC region and how to integrate it easily within your website, let’s look at some of the other factors you should consider when you’re thinking about accepting online payments for your business.
+Since we’ve already spoken about the importance of understanding the fragmented payment landscape within the GCC region and enabling the payment methods that your customers love, let’s look at some of the other factors you should consider when you’re thinking about accepting online payments for your business.

 1. Ease of Setting Up

-Look into how difficult it would be to integrate a payment gateway to your website or mobile app.
-If you’re just starting out and want to set up an online store quickly, the easiest way would be to create your website on internationally known eCommerce platforms like Shopify and WordPress or regionally based e-commerce platforms like Zid, Zyda, and many others.
+If you’re just starting out and want to set up an online store quickly, the easiest way would be to create your website on internationally known eCommerce platforms like Shopify and WordPress or regionally based eCommerce platforms like Zid, Zyda, Salla, Zoho, and many others.

-A lot of payment gateways have plugins for easy integration with e-commerce platforms, so setting up a payment gateway can be as simple as inputting the access credentials on the plugin to enable access to the payment gateway connection and account with the payment company.
+A lot of payment gateways have plugins for easy integration with eCommerce platforms, so setting up a payment gateway can be as simple as setting up the relevant plugin to enable access to the payment gateway.

 2. Flexible Banking Options